-I am based in Bourne End, Buckinghamshire where I live with my husband and 2 young children.
+I am based in Bourne End, Buckinghamshire where I live with my husband and 2 children.

-As both a Travel Agent and a Tour Operator connected to an award-winning global network, I have a huge number of suppliers at my fingertips, as well as long-standing direct relationships with hotels and airlines.
-I work with all the major tour operators and many small independent, specialist operators whom you will not find on the high street.
+As both a Travel Agent and a Tour Operator connected to an award-winning global network, I have a huge number of suppliers at my fingertips.
+I work directly with hotels, airlines and locally based partners on the ground as well as specialist tour operators which you would not find on the high street.

 I am much more than just a Travel Consultant, I am your personal travel concierge here to help you from your very first enquiry right through to arriving back from your holiday.
-I am here not only to put together your perfect holiday from the many thousands of options on offer but also to take care of all the pre-travel admin and make sure any special requests or circumstances you have are taken care of once you arrive.
 Everyone is different and my service is tailored completely to what your needs are.

 I absolutely live and breathe travel and I love to write about my experiences!
 Please take a look through my posts - you might find your own holiday inspiration.